sanity-io/next-sanity/packages/next-sanity/README.md

 The `token` passed to `defineLive` needs [Viewer rights](https://www.sanity.io/docs/roles#e2daad192df9) in order to fetch draft content.

 The same token can be used as both `browserToken` and `serverToken`, as the `browserToken` is only shared with the browser when Draft Mode is enabled.
-Draft Mode can only be initiated by either the Vercel Toolbar, or by Sanity's Presentation Tool~~if you've setup `previewUrl.previewMode.enable`~~.
+Draft Mode can only be initiated by either Sanity's Presentation Tool or the Vercel Toolbar.

 > Good to know:
 > Enterprise plans allow the creation of custom roles with more resticted access rights than the `Viewer` role, enabling the use of a `browserToken` specifically for authenticating the Live Content API.
 We're working to extend this capability to all Sanity price plans.